conda-forge/cuda-feedstock/recipe/doc/maintainer_guide.md

 ### Packages to install

 CCCL packaging is split into two primary feedstocks:
-- The [cuda-cccl](https://github.com/conda-forge/cuda-cccl-feedstock) provides the version of CCCL associated with a given CUDA Toolkit (CTK) version.
+- The [cuda-cccl feedstock](https://github.com/conda-forge/cuda-cccl-feedstock) provides the version of CCCL associated with a given CUDA Toolkit (CTK) version.
-- The [cccl](https://github.com/conda-forge/cccl-feedstock) provides the latest version of CCCL independent of CTK version.
+- The [cccl feedstock](https://github.com/conda-forge/cccl-feedstock) provides the latest version of CCCL independent of CTK version.

-The `cccl` package installs headers directly into `${PREFIX]/include`.
+The `cccl` package installs headers directly into `${PREFIX}/include`.
 The [cuda-cccl recipe](https://github.com/conda-forge/cuda-cccl-feedstock/blame/main/recipe/meta.yaml) is actually a split recipe that produces multiple packages:
 - `cuda-cccl_{{target}}`: As discussed in [the recipe guide](./doc/recipe_guide.md), to support cross-compilation these CCCL headers are split into target-specific packages in the `${PREFIX}/targets` directories on Linux.
 These packages are used as dependencies by other CTK packages like `cuda-nvcc` and `cuda-cudart` to indicate a dependency that also presumes that the nvcc compiler will know to search inside this `targets`-based layout.
 These files also do not install any headers into the `${PREFIX}/include` directory.
 These files should never be used directly by end-users.
 - `cuda-cccl`: This is the user-facing package mentioned above that provides the version of CCCL associated with a given CTK version.
 It is actually nothing more than a metapackage that brings in corresponding versions of `cccl` and `cuda-cccl_{{target}}` as dependencies to ensure consistent versioning.